BonnyAD9/uamp/other/manpages/uamp1.md

     of uamp.

 `-a` *address*, `--address` *address*
-  Set address used for communication with other instances of uamp.
+  Set address used for http server which is used for communication with other instances of uamp.

   This may be any IPv4, IPv6 or DNS address.